This article discusses answers the question "how long does it take to become a personal trainer." Enjoy 🙂

 These programs are great, but it's what you do with the certification that's important.
 It's important to go beyond what the certification teaches you as it is just a foot in the door.

-How Much Does It Cost To Become A Personal Trainer?
+How Much Does It Cost To Become A PT?

-Now we know how much time it takes to become a certified personal trainer let's take a look at how much it will cost you.
+Now we know how much time it takes to become a certified PT let's take a look at how much it will cost you.

 Is There A Membership Required?